GPUOpen-Tools/gpu_performance_api/README.md

 There are some counters that are returning unexpected results on specific hardware with certain APIs.
 * AMD Radeon RX 6700M, DX11: CSLDSBankConflict and CSLDSBankConflictCycles may consistently report as much as 30x higher than expected.
 * AMD Radeon RX 480, DX12: CulledPrims and PSPixelsOut may inconsistently report higher than expected.
+* VsGsVerticesIn is incorrectly reporting zero when using Vulkan on Linux for some hardware.

 ### Counter Validation Errors in D3D12ColorCube Sample App
 Due to the extensive counter validation now being done in the D3D12ColorCube sample application, and some expected variation in nondeterministic counters across a wide range of systems, the sample app may report errors on some systems.
 Likewise, some counters are marked as known issues and we are investigating the underlying causes of the inconsistent results.